-Academy Award-winning production designer Grant Major (The Lord of the Rings, King Kong) led the transformation of Minecraft’s blocky digital aesthetic into tangible, cinematic sets.
-“It was very important for us to obey the rules of Minecraft,” Major explains.
-“At the same time, the story has real people in it, so there’s a physical world and digital world crossover that I had to navigate.
-That was a daily journey.”
+Academy Award‑winning production designer Grant Major led the transformation.
+“It was very important for us to obey the rules of Minecraft,” he says.
+“At the same time, the story has real people in it, so there’s a physical world and digital world crossover that I had to navigate.”

 “It made sense for Minecraft to shoot here because it's one of the biggest, most beautiful worlds you can make.
 And there's a whole lot of behind-the-scenes talent here too”.